neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 In this command, `postgres` is the default database of a PostgreSQL server.

 Connecting to the PostgreSQL server will grant you a session.
-A session is log\-lived, allowing you to perform many requests such as executing commands, before eventually disconnecting.
+A session is long-lived, allowing you to perform many requests such as executing commands, before eventually disconnecting.

 Third, execute the following command to retrieve the PostgreSQL version: